ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * `Always_Off` - Ensures the pointer beam is never visible but the destination point is still set and pressing the Pointer button on the controller still initiates the destination set event.

 ### Class Methods

-#### setPlayAreaCursorCollision/1

-  > `public virtual void setPlayAreaCursorCollision(bool state)`

-  * Parameters
-   * `bool state` - The state of whether to check for play area collisions.
-  * Returns
-   * _none_

-The setPlayAreaCursorCollision method determines whether play area collisions should be taken into consideration with the play area cursor.

 #### IsActive/0